jrief/django-formset/docs/source/single-form.rst

 Working with a single Form
 ==========================

-In Django we typically connect a single Form with a `FormView`_ class.
-Requests arriving with method GET will create an empty or prefilled form instance and render it by the template specified in the view class.
+In Django we typically assign a single form to a `FormView`_ class.
+Requests arriving with method GET will create an empty or prefilled form instance and render it using the template specified in the view class.
 This view class then is connected to our URL router:

 .. _FormView: https://docs.djangoproject.com/en/stable/topics/class-based-views/generic-editing/#basic-forms

 .. code-block:: python
+	:caption: urls.py

 	from formset.views import FormView